-§ approximately \$ million for pre-commercialization activities; and the remainder to fund other research and development activities, working capital and other general corporate purposes.
+§ approximately \$ million for our Phase 2 clinical trials of etripamil in atrial fibrillation and angina; and the remainder to fund other research and development activities, working capital and other general corporate purposes.

 See "Use of Proceeds" for additional information.

 Risk factors